lanceewing/lanceewing.github.io/_posts/2024-05-22-do-you-own-this-space-quest-2-disk.markdown

 In 1984, Sierra On-Line was lucky to survive as a business.
 Some time around the release of King's Quest, in May/June of that year, Ken Williams had to lay off around 100 of his employees, reducing the head count from approximately 130 down to about 30.
 Although it was a struggle, part of what turned their fortunes around was the success of the AGI adventure game system and the games that were built using it.
 By the end of 1984, King's Quest had entered the top 20 on the software sales charts for computer games.
 It would stay there for the next half year, right up until the release of King's Quest II, and it wasn't long until King's Quest II was also in the charts.
 This was helped a lot by the deal that Sierra made with Tandy Radio Shack to sell Tandy versions of the games in the Radio Shack stores.

 The AGI games continued to be best sellers from 1985 to 1988.
 Over those years, the AGI interpreter was Sierra On-Line's primary means of making money and therefore a core part of their intellectual property.
 They not only invented the 3D animated graphic adventure game genre but also had a head start on their competitors that lasted several years.
-It is safe to say that the source code for the AGI interpreter is something that Sierra would not have wanted to fall into the hands of their competitors.
+It is safe to say that the source code for the AGI interpreter is something that Sierra would have preferred didn't fall into the hands of their competitors.

 For 70% of the source code to end up being copied en masse and sent out to tens, if not hundreds of thousands of their customers, was a big blunder.